YassfromMorocco/Gaussian-Anomaly-detection/README.md

 # Gaussian-Anomaly-detection
-Method for anomaly detection using normal law
+Method for anomaly detection using normal law.

 I use this method to detect anomalies from sensor used on vehicle.